ROB KIRCHER Psychological suspense Thriller author

 Consistently 5-Star Reviewed Novels

-My dad, Albert, made a life-changing decision in 1923 when he immigrated to America from Germany.
-Bringing with him the skills of a blacksmith, he was determined to forge a new path in a foreign land.
+In 1923, my dad, Albert, made a life-changing decision when he left Germany to immigrate to America.
+He brought with him not only the skills of a blacksmith but also a strong determination to create a new life in a foreign land.

-Upon settling in America, dad used his expertise as a blacksmith and his entrepreneurial spirit to pursue the American dream.
-He worked tirelessly and eventually built a prosperous business specializing in custom built truck bodies.
-His success was a testament to his dedication and vision.
+After settling in America, Albert applied his blacksmith expertise and entrepreneurial spirit to pursue the American dream.
+He worked tirelessly, channeling his dedication into building a prosperous business that specialized in custom built truck bodies.
+His achievements stand as a testament to his hard work, perseverance, and vision for a better future.

-Dad instilled in my siblings and me a strong work ethic and the importance of perseverance.
-He taught us never to give up on what we love, encouraging us to pursue our passions with determination and integrity.
-His legacy continues to inspire us in everything we do.
+Albert’s influence extended beyond his business success.
+He instilled in my siblings and me a strong work ethic and taught us the value of perseverance.
+He encouraged us to never give up on our passions and to pursue them with integrity and determination.
+Today, his legacy continues to inspire us in all aspects of our lives.

-During my time at Jay Advertising in Rochester, New York, I worked in account management and acquisition, where I was tasked with collaborating on creative projects alongside Tony Lover, founder of Liberty Studios.
-Tony was fresh off the success of creating the groundbreaking "HBO in Space" program-opening sequence for HBO.
-Before that, he was the director of photography for the Oscar-nominated 1968 short film The Dove, a clever parody of Ingmar Bergman's work.
-As a Fine Arts & Film graduate from NYU Tisch School of the Arts at Washington Square, Tony and I communicated effortlessly and shared a warm creative wavelength.
+During my tenure at Jay Advertising in Rochester, New York, I held responsibilities in both account management and acquisition.
+This role provided me with the opportunity to collaborate on creative projects with Tony Lover, the founder of Liberty Studios.
+Tony had recently achieved significant acclaim for his work in creating the iconic "HBO in Space" program-opening sequence for HBO, a project that established new standards in television branding.
+Prior to this, Tony served as the director of photography for the Oscar-nominated 1968 short film The Dove, which cleverly parodied the style of Ingmar Bergman.
+As a Fine Arts & Film graduate from NYU Tisch School of the Arts at Washington Square, Tony brought a wealth of experience and creativity to our collaborations.
+I found our communication seamless, and we quickly developed a strong, warm creative connection.

-Later, Tony introduced me to Nick Nappi, a partner at New York City's second-largest theatrical advertising agency, renowned for handling the original runs of A Chorus Line, The Wiz, and many other Broadway sensations.
+Through Tony, I was introduced to Nick Nappi, a partner at one of New York City's most prominent theatrical advertising agencies.
+This agency was renowned for managing the original promotional campaigns for Broadway hits such as A Chorus Line, The Wiz, and numerous other celebrated productions.

-It was also through Tony that I met Elliot Kastner, a prolific Hollywood film producer whose acclaimed films include Where Eagles Dare, Angel Heart, and The Missouri Breaks, starring Marlon Brando and Jack Nicholson.
+My network expanded further when Tony introduced me to Elliot Kastner, a prolific Hollywood film producer whose impressive body of work includes acclaimed films such as Where Eagles Dare, Angel Heart, and The Missouri Breaks, which starred legendary actors Marlon Brando and Jack Nicholson.

-I frequently met with Elliot at his Hollywood home and studio, and at his New York studio, discussing scriptwriting and character development.
+I often met with Elliot at his homes and studios in both Hollywood and New York, where we engaged in in-depth discussions about scriptwriting and the complexities of character development.

-Whenever Elliot was in New York, the three of us would gather for lunch at the Algonquin Hotel restaurant, where we’d delve into lively conversations about the movie industry.
+Whenever Elliot was in New York, the four of us—Elliot, Tony, Nick and myself—would convene for lunch at the Algonquin Hotel restaurant.
+These gatherings became lively forums for exchanging ideas and insights about the film industry.

 Guided by these remarkable mentors, I honed my craft—learning to write with a cinematic, claustrophobic style and to create richly flawed characters, especially complex female protagonists.